-Net income includes income of the Utility for the first quarter of 1994 of

-\$42 million, compared to \$44 million for the same period in 1993.
-Utility earnings declined primarily due to the reduction in the authorized rate of return on common equity from 11.9 percent in 1993 to 11.0 percent in 1994 partially offset by the growth in rate base.
+Net income includes income of the Utility for the second quarter of 1994 of \$43 million, compared to \$45 million for the same period in 1993.
+Utility earnings declined primarily due to the reduction in the authorized rate of return on common equity from 11.9 percent in 1993 to 11.0 percent in 1994 partially offset by the growth in rate base and higher earnings from the noncore market.